 I think the blend of culture, connectivity, quality of life and ambition is what makes Edinburgh one of the most magical cities on the planet.Bruce Walker, Founder, WeAreTheFuture

-The University of Edinburgh is renowned globally for the quality of its research, with the most recent Research Excellence Framework showing that 83% of its research activity is in the highest categories (4* and 3*) and classified as ‘world leading’ or ‘internationally excellent’.
-Likewise, 82% of research at Heriot Watt University was ranked world-class, with a strong focus on science, engineering, technology and business.
+The University of Edinburgh is one of the world’s top research-intensive universities.
+It is ranked 4th in the UK for research power and in the most recent Research Excellence Framework, 83% of its research activity was classified as 'world-leading' or 'internationally excellent'.
+Likewise, 82% of the research undertaken at Heriot Watt University was ranked world-class, with a strong focus on science, engineering, technology and business.

 At Edinburgh BioQuarter, collaboration between academia and the public and private sectors is helping to bring together a critical mass of research with clinical opportunities at a state-of-the-art teaching hospital, all amplified by Edinburgh’s unique strengths in data analytics and bioinformatics.

 The region’s capability to deliver research with a global impact can be seen at the Easter Bush Research Consortium where up to 600 scientists from The Roslin Institute, the Royal (Dick) School of Veterinary Studies, Scotland’s Rural College (SRUC) and the Moredun Research Institute work on animal diseases and its implications for human health.

 A drive to train 100,000 Scots with data skills over the next decade has been launched by two of Edinburgh's universities.
 The Data-Driven Innovation (DDI) initiative is part of the Edinburgh and South East Scotland city region deal, which is being backed with cash from both the UK and Scottish governments.